 For further filing instructions, please visit the Alabama Securities Commission website.

 Why Do I Need an Alabama Money Transmitter Bond?

 A surety bond is made to protect the public.
 In basic terms, it guarantees your business will adhere to all laws and requirements in your industry.
 In the event your business conducts unlawful acts, a consumer of your services may file a claim on the bond.

 Nearly any company that offers payment services requires a money transmitter bond.
 Due to a history of fraudulence and inaccurate money transmissions, state agencies now require this bond to protect consumers.
 While this bond does not protect the business owner, it offers proof that your business

-The cost of the bond, the “premium,” depends largely on the bond amount and the applicant’s financial status.
-The state requiring the bond determines the amount.
-At Surety 1, we will find you the lowest quote for your bond, starting at only 1.5% of the bond amount.
+The cost of the bond, the “premium,” depends largely on the applicant’s financial status.
+At Surety 1, we work with over a dozen “A” rated markets to ensure we find you the lowest possible rate for your bond.
+We can issue this bond starting at only 1.5% of the bond amount!